 Upon receiving the FAFSA information, Financial Aid Services will send a letter to the student if any additional information is needed to complete the student's file.
 Additional information required could be documents such as copies of federal tax returns, proof of valid visa, or proof of registration with Selective Service.
 Students should read carefully all correspondence received.
-Once their files are complete, students will receive a Financial Aid Notification letter informing them about the types and amounts of financial assistance for which they are eligible.
+Once their files are complete, students will receive an award notification.
 Additional information will also be sent to students regarding the disbursement of financial aid funds.